ostrzolekpawel/UnityEventBroker/README.md

 ## Async calls

-For projects which use assembly definitions add to references `OsirisGames.EventBroker.Core`, `OsirisGames.EventBroker.Core.UniTask` and also add to define symbols **`EVENTBROKER_UNITASK_ENABLED`**
+For projects which use assembly definitions add to references `OsirisGames.EventBroker.CoreAsync` and also add to define symbols **`EVENTBROKER_UNITASK_ENABLED`**

 ### Usage Example